Henry Rohlman: Coadjutor Archbishop and Archbishop of Dubuque

 While Rohlman was archbishop, Christ the King Chapel was constructed at Loras College in Dubuque and St. Mary's Home for Children was built in Dubuque.
 The number of priests in the archdiocese rose from 290 to 345.
 Rohlman, along with the other bishops in Iowa, re-established Mount St Bernard's Seminary for the education of new priests in the province.
 A new $2.5 million building was constructed to house the seminary in Dubuque.

 On August 10, 1945, the Diocese of Omaha was elevated to an archdiocese.
-At that time the province of Dubuque was reduced in size to the four dioceses in the state of Iowa.On August 3, 1946, Pope Pius XII appointed a Dubuque priest, Edward Fitzgerald, as the first auxiliary bishop in the archdiocese.
-He assisted Rohlman until he was appointed Bishop of Winona on October 20, 1949.
+At that time the province of Dubuque was reduced in size to the four dioceses in Iowa.On August 3, 1946, Pope Pius XII appointed a Dubuque priest, Reverend Edward Fitzgerald, as the first auxiliary bishop in the archdiocese.
+He assisted Rohlman until he was appointed bishop of Winona on October 20, 1949.
 In 1949, Rohlman requested a coadjutor archbishop.
-Bishop Leo Binz of Winona was transferred to Dubuque.
+The Vatican appointed Bishop Leo Binz of Winona to the post.

 Retirement and legacy

-Rohlman's resignation as archbishop of Dubuque was accepted by Pope Pius XII on December 2, 1954.
-He was named the titular archbishop of Cotrada.
+Rohlman's resignation as archbishop of Dubuque was accepted by Pius XII on December 2, 1954.
+The pope named Rohlman as titular archbishop of Cotrada.
 Henry Rohlman died on September 13, 1957, at age 81 in Dubuque.

-There are two residence halls named Rohlman Hall after the Archbishop, one at Loras College in Dubuque and one at St. Ambrose University in Davenport.
-The former Marycrest College in Davenport also named a building in his honor.
+The following places were named after Rohlman: